ArtRegistryConsortium/arc-creator-core-solidity/README.md

 - **Can assign a legacy protector**: For their ART contract
 - **Can manage token-specific permissions**: For partial editors
 - **Can set royalties**: For their own ART contract and any ART token in their contract
-- **Cannot update artist name**: Artist names can only be updated by Full Admins or Legacy Protectors
+- **Cannot update artist name**: Artist names can only be updated by Full Admins

 #### 3. Legacy Protector (Artist Delegate) (Per ART Contract)